Rays vs. Pirates Player Props Betting Odds

 Arozarena Stats

-- Arozarena has 37 hits with five doubles, a triple, seven home runs, 10 walks and 28 RBI.
-He's also stolen three bases.
+- Randy Arozarena has five doubles, a triple, seven home runs, 10 walks and 28 RBI (37 total hits).
+He's also swiped three bases.

-- Arozarena hopes to build on a four-game hitting streak in this matchup.
+- Arozarena brings a four-game streak with at least one hit into this one.
 During his last five outings he is hitting .261 with a double, two home runs, a walk and four RBI.

 Arozarena Recent Games